 So I see Ops functions as central and I don’t think it will be going anywhere anytime soon; they are needed to ensure the different front-line business groups are successful.

-The model changes but the goal remains the same.
+The model changes but the goal remain the same.

 Do you find that less centralized companies are at risk for creating silos where there is less visibility between teams?